 - Non-evidence-based treatments are important to recovery as well.
 These can include a number of options, some of which may prove invaluable to certain patients.
 However, it is important to remember that all people recovering from opioid addiction must seek professional treatment in addition to any of these options.

 - Some individuals are able to get the additional help they need from 12-step groups like Narcotics Anonymous or other types of support groups.
 Some even exist that offer help to people who prefer secular approaches to addiction recovery like SMART Recovery.

 - Holistic treatments are often available to those who seek codeine addiction help in rehab centers.
 These can include any type of non-evidence-based program from yoga to Tai Chi to biofeedback therapy to art therapy.
 Some people find these options incredibly helpful, especially those who have trouble opening up in traditional treatment programs.

-No matter what your situation, there is a treatment center that can offer you the exact options you require for a safe, long-term recovery from codeine abuse and addiction.
+No matter what your situation, there is a treatment center that can offer you the exact options you require for a safe, long-term sobriety from codeine abuse and addiction.
 Though recovery may seem like a long way away, you can build yourself a new life with the help of treatment that will allow you to avoid returning to the abuse of this dangerous drug.